The Rim of Africa is not a trail. It is a story and a journey. A traverse on foot through the wild of the Cape Mountains.

 Spring is the ideal time to be out in the Cape Mountains.

-No. We do not have a service portering your bags between camps.
+We do not have a service portering your bags between camps.
 This is no slackpack adventure.

 This is a self-carry hiking experience.